The Following Blog Posts Contain Information Related To:

-A dust up in the gaming world is making headlines.
-Looks like Wild Game Studio is going toe-to-toe with venerated game reviewer, John Bain, a.k.a., Total Biscuit.
-And it doesn’t look like the biscuit is backing down.
-Day One: Garry’s Incident, a first-personal survival game, is at the center of the controversy.
+Wild Game Studio is going toe-to-toe with venerated game reviewer, John Bain, a.k.a., Total Biscuit.
+Day One: Garry’s Incident, a first-personal survival game, anchors the controversy.

-It all started when Wild Game gave Total Biscuit a copy of Day One to review.
-Unfortunately for Wild Game, Total Biscuit wasn’t impressed and let his criticism rip in a review, which presumably angered the studio.
+The beef began when Wild Game gave Total Biscuit a copy of Day One to review.
+Unfortunately, Total Biscuit wasn’t impressed and let his criticism rip.
 “I just feel that companies that don’t have enough practice should, under no circumstances, be attempting something as complex as an open-world first-person survival game,” opined Bain.
 “Because it will just be dreadful, and this game is astonishingly bad,” he concluded.

-In an attempt to mitigate the negative onslaught, Wild Game issued a copyright infringement complaint against Bain over the review, citing the advertising on his site as proof that he was unjustly enriching off the alleged violation.
+To mitigate the negative onslaught, the studio issued an infringement complaint against Bain, citing advertising on his site as proof of unjust enrichment.

 As is often the case, the peanut gallery is split.
-Some developers are enjoying a bit of schadenfruede, while pirate sympathizers aren’t impressed with Wild Game.
+Some developers are enjoying a bit of schadenfruede, while pirate sympathizers aren’t impressed.

 Game Developer Harassment: Can You Sue?
 Is It Worth It?

-In the article, Adam Orth, Stephen Toulouse and David Vanderhaar shared their personal developer harassment tales.
-In April, Orth, a former Microsoft employee, had the unpleasant task of tweeting about Microsoft Studios’ “always-online” consoles.
-The responsibility resulted in a backlog of death threats on his social media accounts.
-Toulouse, who left his position as Xbox Live’s head of policy and enforcement two years ago, said he still gets messages like, “I am going to kill you and I’m going to find you and destroy you.”
-Once, he was even swatted (prank callers sent a swat team to his house), but the police didn’t do much to punish the perpetrators.
-Like his colleagues, Vanderhaar, who announced a few minor changes on Call of Duty: Black Ops 2 on Twitter, was also pelted with violent threats.
+In the piece, Adam Orth, Stephen Toulouse, and David Vanderhaar shared their stories.
+Orth had the unpleasant task of tweeting about Microsoft Studios’ “always-online” consoles; unhappy players pelted him with death threats.
+Toulouse, who left his position as Xbox Live’s head of policy and enforcement, said he still gets messages like, “I am going to kill you and I’m going to find you and destroy you;” he was swatted.
+And like his colleagues, Vanderhaar, drew the short straw and had to announce a few minor changes on Call of Duty: Black Ops 2; upset players flooded him with violent threats.

 Why Is Developer Harassment On The Rise?